jbostoen/iTop-custom-extensions/wip/extensions/jb-menu-image-v/readme.md

 # jb-menu-image-v

 ## What?
-Adds link to Image-V (mobile mapping)
+Adds link to Image-V (mobile mapping) in Other Actions menu.

+Only if 'geom' field is set or if 'crab_address_id' is set (and contains geometry).

 ## Cookbook